A Simple Plan to Lower Your Taxes and Boost Your Returns

 If you manage it poorly, your kids could start their working lives overwhelmed with debt.
 It could ruin them.

-If you manage it wisely, though, you can invest in their education while lowering your tax burden along the way.
+If you manage it wisely, though, you can invest in their education while lowering your tax burden.

 A 529 plan is a smart way to avoid some of the pain.